wq/wq/docs/overview/setup.md

 Getting Started
 ===============

+You can follow the process below to get a wq-powered application up and running.

+## I. Install wq

 The easiest way to install wq is via the [Python Package Index].
 Any of [wq.app], [wq.db], or [wq.io] can be installed separately, or all three can be installed by simply installing the **wq** metapackage.
-Either easy_install or pip should work.

-> **Note:** wq is optimized for Python 3.
-Python 2.7 is still supported for the time being, but should be considered deprecated.

 ```bash
 pip3 install wq
 ```

-## I. Install wq

-If you are using wq.app and wq.db together, you may find it useful to take advantage of the [Django wq template] via the `wq start` command.
+If you are using wq.app and wq.db together, you can use the `wq start` command provided by the [wq Django template].
 You will need a WGSI-capable webserver like [Apache], and a database to host the application.  wq.db is generally used with [PostgreSQL] and [PostGIS], but any Django-supported database will work.
+You can also use wq.app by itself and replace wq.db with your own backend solution.

+> **Note:** wq is optimized for Python 3.
+Python 2.7 is still supported for the time being, but should be considered deprecated.
+If you are using Python 2.7, be sure to remove the "3" from the db/manage.py file created by wq start.

 Installation instructions are available for each of the following operating systems: